 3. If approved, your requested name will take effect for only 56 days

-To incorporate ain BC legally, there are some legal documents involved.
+To incorporate in BC legally, there are some legal documents involved.
 They contain information about how you will operate your company and how it will be managed.
-This part is normally where one feels most “technical” while learning how to incorporate a company within BC.
+This is usually the most technical part of the BC incorporation process. when learning how to register a company in BC.

 Important documents include: